creativewave/vagrant-debian/README.md

 * Remove puppet/nginx dependency and its soft dependency to puppetlabs/apt
 * Configure Nginx with Augeas and add global performance settings in config.yaml
 * Remove petems/swap_file dependency
-* Remove willdurand/composer dependency and use official install script